 H & Chi Persei - The

-Click on the image to see it at 2X resolution
+Click on the image to see it at 2X the above size but still 50% of the full resolution

 From SEDS.ORG: The famous double cluster in Perseus was known in